-- Contain a list of the feeding sites that the TDA has approved and for which the FSMC is expected to provide meal service, including the number of meals by type to be delivered to each location; - Allow you to increase or decrease the tamber of meals that you order, within a prior notice period identified in the contract; - Indicate that you will conduct an prisite review of the FSMC's food preparation facilities at least once each year and provide written documentation to the FSMC of any program violations and required corrective action; and - Specify that meals must conform to the cycle menu upon which the FSMC based its bid and menu changes must be acreed upon by you and the FSMC.
+- Contain a list of the feeding sites that TDA has approved and for which the FSMC is expected to provide meal service, including the number of meals by type to be delivered to each location: - Allow the CE to increase or decrease the number of meals that it orders, within a prior notice period identified in the contract; - Indicate that the CE will conduct an on-site review of the SMC's food preparation facilities at least once each year and provide written documentation to the FSMC of any program violations and required corrective action; and - Specify that meals must conform to the cycle more upon which the FSMC based its bid and menu changes must be agreed upon by both the CE and the FSMC.

-Additionally, the contract must specify that the FSMC will:
+Additionally, the contract must specify that the FMC will:

-- Maintain records (for example, invoice receipts, delivery reports and meal production records) and submit them to you at least once a month; - Obtain federal, state, or local health certification for each food preparation site that will be used to prepare meals; - Ensure that health and sanitation requirements are met at all times; - Accomplish corrective action of program violations according to prescribed time frames; - Operate in accordance with SFSP guidelines regarding the preparation and delivery of meals and maintenance of records; - Make all records regarding its contract with you available for inspection by representatives of TDA, USDA or the Department of the U.S. Government Accountability Office (GAO).
-The FSMC must maintain these records for three years or until all audits are resolved;

-- Permit on-site inspections of its food preparation facilities: - Provide meals that satisfy all SFSP requirements; - Understand that it will not be paid for meals that are delivered outside of the agreed upon delivery time, are spoiled or unwholesome at the time of delivery or otherwise do not meet the meal requirements contained in your contract: - Deliver meals in accordance with the delivery schedule; and - Not use USDA-donated commodities to prepare meals.
+- Maintain records (for example, involve receipts, delivery reports and meal production records) and submit them to the CE at least once a month;Obtain federal, state, or local health certification for each food preparation site that will be - used to prepare meals; - Ensure that health and southation requirements are met at all times; - Accomplish corrective action of program violations according to prescribed time frames; - Operate in accordance with SFSP guidelines regarding the preparation and delivery of meals - and maintenance or records;Make all records regarding its contract with the CE available for inspection by representatives of TDA, USDA or the Department of the U.S. Government Accountability Office (GAO).
+The FSMC must maintain these records for three years or until all audits are resolved; - Permit on-site inspections of its food preparation facilities; - Provide meals that satisfy all SFSP requirements; - Understand that the FSMC will not be paid for meals that are delivered outside of the agreed upon delivery time, are spoiled or unwholesome at the time of delivery or otherwise do not meet the meal requirements contained in its contract with the CE; - Deliver meals in accordance with the delivery schedule; and - Not use USDA Foods (donated commodities) to prepare meals.

-NOTE: If you will require the accommodation of special diets in your FSMC contract, you must specify so during the procurement process.
-If the FSMC with which you contract is unable to provide the special diets, you must find an alternate source for those meals.
+NOTE: If a CE requires accommodations for special diets in its FSMC contract, the CE must specify so during the procurement process.
+If the contracting FSMC is unable to provide special diets, the CE must find an alternate source for those meals.